X-DataInitiative/tick/INSTALL.md

     pip install -r requirements.txt

-[Swig](http://www.swig.org/Doc3.0/SWIGDocumentation.html) might also be necessary if precompiled binaries are not available for your distribution.
+[Swig](http://www.swig.org/Doc4.0/SWIGDocumentation.html) might also be necessary if precompiled binaries are not available for your distribution.

 ### Source installations

 For source installations, a C++ compiler capable of compiling C++11 source code (such as recent versions of [gcc](https://gcc.gnu.org/) or [clang](https://clang.llvm.org/)) must be available.
-In addition, SWIG version 3.07 or newer must also be available.
+In addition, SWIG version 4.0 or newer must also be available.
+It is also recommended to build swig if necessary without PCRE

+The following script is provided as is with not assurance for working, and may require "sudo" permissions:

+    git clone https://github.com/swig/swig -b rel-4.0.0 swig && \
+    cd swig && ./autogen.sh && ./configure --without-pcre && \
+    make && make install

+It also may require the following (styled for a Debian type system)

+    apt-get install -y autotools-dev automake gawk bison flex

 ### Install using _pip_